top of page

 1) RESPOND TO COMMUNICATION

-Check your email regularly - if a coach emails you, try to respond in a reasonable amount of time (a couple of days).
+Check your email regularly.
+If a coach emails you, try to respond within a reasonable amount of time (a couple of days).
 Don't wait a week or more to respond.

 2) ASK QUESTIONS This is YOUR time to find out if this is a good fit for you.
 Yes, coaches are going to ask you questions and get to know you, but remember you need to make sure their program is a fit for your needs and goals.
 Here are some example questions: